 |||

-There’s only One Right Way to Write the Date
+There’s only One Right Way to Type the Date

-PTPL 137 · And, no, yyyy and YYYY are not the same thing!
+PTPL 137 · And, no, yyyy and YYYY are not the same thing in an Obsidian template

 When the last two digits of the year change, as every 12 months they inevitably do, muscle memory tends to work against us.
 As Johnny Decimal says, don’t type the date by hand!
 Johnny recommends using Raycast to create a snippet that automatically creates today’s date in the correct format.